Trump administration uses taxpayer dollars to blame Democrats for government shutdown

 The message continues: "The agency has contingency plans in place for executing an orderly shutdown of activities that would be affected by any lapse in appropriations forced by Congressional Democrats."

-Similar messages were received by staff at the Departments of the Interior, Commerce, Labor, State, Treasury and Health and Human Services, the Social Security Administration, the General Services Administration, the Office of Personnel Management and the National Labor Relations Board, according to screenshots shared with NPR.
+Similar messages were received by staff at the Departments of the Interior, Commerce, Labor, State, Treasury, Justice, Agriculture and Health and Human Services, the Social Security Administration, the General Services Administration, the National Oceanic and Atmospheric Administration, the Securities and Exchange Commission, the Office of Personnel Management and the National Labor Relations Board, according to screenshots shared with NPR.

 Republicans control both chambers of Congress but need Democratic support in the Senate to approve any government funding deal.